kfatehi/blog/source/_posts/Crumple-a-post-mortem.md

 ### The Web App

 It provides the admin portal, customer portal, and mobile app API.
 Of course all the database and pub/sub stuff is here too.
-Nothing special.
+We used PostgreSQL's NOTIFY feature for our PubSub, keeping the stack super lean (i.e. no need for Redis in order to scale horizontally).
+This worked very well, although I had the opportunity to stress this at scale.

 ### The Mobile App